HoffmannP/magnetHoover/README.md

 Build
 -----
-install go on your system, change in the main folder of this project and run
+Obviously you need *go* installed on your system.
+To build the binary run

     go get github.com/HoffmannP/magnetHoover

 If no errors occur you should find the executable as `$GOPATH/bin/magnetHoover`